Tag Archives: pandemic

 I am not keen on being shunted aside as the pre-dead.
 I’d appreciate being able to keep every day I might have to experience this troubling body and all of the joy and love it is capable of manifesting.

 The planet itself and our eco-systems are disabled now.
+Should we push up the timeline of our destruction of the earth because we are doomed anyway?
+Of course not.
 Our work must be care-based in this “time of planetary shocks and layered disasters.”
 Our most prevalent state is “chronic impairment,” says disability rights theorist Sunaura Taylor.
 Klein quotes her saying, “As a disabled person I recognize this as disability… What we live with in the present and will for decades to come, even under the best-case scenario, is mass ecological disablement of the more than human world, a disablement that is utterly entangled with the disablement of human beings.
 Given this, it seems vital to consider what forms of care, treatment and assistance this age of disability will require.”

 On the final page of Doppleganger, Klein writes, “Negotiating that doubling [that is, the doppleganger]–between our younger selves and our older selves, between our public selves and our private selves, between our living selves and our dying selves–is part of what it means to be human.”
 My living, disabled self has a huge stake in all of it.